Sriram-Ramakrishnan/MERN_Project/README.md

     * Same steps as above, except instead of creating a user, we will use the data to verify whether user exists or not
     * Bcrypt's compare() is used to compare a hashed password and a plain password to validate it.

+   ### Profile
+* For creating/updating a profile:
+   * First, we pass the check function in the POST request
+   * Then in the async arrow function, we check if there are any errors
+   * Then the profileFields and social objects are created to get the data from the POST request
+   * We find the respective profile using Profile.findOne() function
+   * If there exists a profile, we need to update it, hence we call Profile.findOneAndUpdate() and then save it
+   * Otherwise, we create a new profile by creating a new Profile object with above parameters